joseterrera/angular-batman/README.md

 # Front-End Coding Challenge

+# To run this app:
+1. Clone this repo
+2. Run npm install
+3. Run ng serve --open

 ## Task

 Create a simple interface for viewing the latest Batman movies as a vertical list of ten movies which can also be filtered by decade.